SaiSindhuja197/Azure-Arc-enabled-SQL-Server/getstartpage.md

 ## Overview

 Contoso, a global retail company, operates SQL Server databases across various on-premises data centers and remote locations.
-To streamline management and enhance visibility, Contoso participates in the Azure Arc-enabled SQL Servers - Single Pane of Glass.
+To streamline management and enhance visibility, Contoso participates in the Azure Arc enabled SQL Servers - Single Pane of Glass.
 The workshop guides Contoso through the process of connecting its SQL Server instances to Azure Arc, enabling unified management through the Azure portal.

-The Azure Arc-enabled SQL Servers - Single Pane of Glass demonstrates how to extend Azure management capabilities to SQL Server instances running on-premises or in other cloud environments.
+The Azure Arc enabled SQL Servers - Single Pane of Glass demonstrates how to extend Azure management capabilities to SQL Server instances running on-premises or in other cloud environments.
 By leveraging Azure Arc, you can centrally manage and govern SQL Server deployments with Azure’s tools and services, regardless of their location.

 ## Objective